jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="mt-4 flex justify-center gap-x-4" >🔗 <a>https://github.com/LegendApp/legend-photos</a></div>

 <!--
-I started into React Native macOS by vibe coding a photo app to see what kind of performance I could get with it.
+I started into React Native Mac by vibe coding a photo app to see what kind of performance I could get with it.

 The app opens instantly.
 It has a gallery view and timeline that look super smooth.
 Shared element transitions look awesome.
 And the photos load so fast it looks like a movie.